Student Loan Repayment Plans

 COMPARISON

-While you pay more for your loan over time, payments are lower than Standard Plan.
-You may qualify for forgiveness of outstanding balance after only 10 years, but could pay income tax on amount forgiven.
+While you pay more over time, your outstanding balance can be forgiven after 10 years, based on certain qualifications.
+You could pay income tax on amount forgiven.
+Loans in default are not eligible.

 Eligible Loans